 Dog Attack Prevention

 As a dog trainer, this story really saddens me as the focus was on the breed.
 I want to reiterate as I did in the news segment, that all BULLY breeds need obedience training.
 If you decide a bully breed is one that you wish to have, GREAT!
-Seriously I mean that, they can be great dogs, but a MUST is obedience training and socialization for these breeds.
+Seriously I mean that.
+They can be great dogs, but obedience training and socialization for these breeds is an absolute MUST.

-These breeds are bred to be strong-willed, stubborn, never-back-down, a go-getter, some of these traits are great, however if not trained these traits can be dangerous too!
+These breeds are bred to be strong-willed, stubborn, never-back-down, go-getters and while some of these traits are great, if not trained, they can be dangerous too!
 Once again it should go without saying, but SPAYING and NEUTERING is just as important in all pets, but a MUST for a bully breed.
 They don't need any additional hormones releasing to encourage any aggression to surface.

 RULES FOR CHILDREN AND TEENAGERS